 What to consider before buying an under counter fridge

-When you're looking for a new fridge, albeit your main fridge or a second fridge for storage, there are a few factors which will need to be considered.
+When you're looking for a new smaller fridge – whether it'll be your main fridge or a second fridge for storage – there are a few factors which will need to be considered.

 Ranging from D to A+++, we suggest purchasing a fridge with an energy efficiency closer to the latter to save money on your energy bills.

 Freestanding or integrated?